radleigh123/OBSIDIAN-Main-Hub-Public/Backlinks/INTCOMPrelimCh7.md

 # Data and Information
-> A user inputs **data** into a computer, and then the computer processes it.
-Almost any kind of fact or set of facts can become computer data
+> A user inputs **data** into a computer, and then the computer processes it. <mark class="hltr-lightblue">Almost any kind of fact or set of facts can become computer data</mark>

 ## Data
 - ==is a collection of unprocessed items==, which can include text, numbers, images, audio, and video.
 When data is processed into a meaningful form, it becomes **information**.